TrellixVulnTeam/swahilipython_SCMU/Doc/library/audit_events.rst

 .. impl-detail::

-   This table is generated from the CPython documentation, and may not represent events raised by other implementations.
+   This table is generated kutoka the CPython documentation, and may not represent events raised by other implementations.
 See your runtime specific documentation for actual events raised.